ChaoqunSu/kddcup/README.md

 # kddcup
-# Sixth place in the PaddlePaddle track of Baidu KDD Cup 2022
+# Sixth place in the PaddlePaddle track of KDD CUP 2022

 Please install the libraries as follows: